-- Seven Springs reserves the right to deny access to any bar or lounge to anyone who is visibly intoxicated, exhibits rowdy behavior or to prevent overcrowding.
+- Seven Springs and Hidden Valley reserve the right to deny access to any bar or lounge to anyone who is visibly intoxicated, exhibits rowdy behavior or to prevent overcrowding.

-- Seven Springs reserves the right to limit alcohol purchase to one drink per person on any occasion.
+- Seven Springs and Hidden Valley reserve the right to limit alcohol purchase to one drink per person on any occasion.